 Registration Period 2

-New undergraduate and graduate students, as well as returning students, register during Registration Period II and are encouraged to check in with their advisor before registering.
+During autumn, winter and spring quarters, new undergraduate and graduate students, as well as returning students, register during Registration Period 2 and are encouraged to check in with their advisor before registering.

 New freshmen students must meet with an advisor prior to registration.